ev3dev/ev3dev.github.io/docs/getting-started.md

 ## Step 5: Set up a network connection

 There are lots of choices here.
-Visit our [networking page](/docs/networking) and choose the listed connection option that best suits you and your available devices.
+Choose the connection option that best suits you and your available devices.

 {% include icon.html type="info" %}
 For Raspberry Pi with no display, you must use the wired Ethernet port to connect for the first time.
 You can set up additional connections using the `connmanctl` command.
 {: class="alert alert-info"}

+<a class="btn btn-md btn-primary" href="/docs/networking"><span class="glyphicon glyphicon-globe"></span> Check out the available networking options</a>

 </div>
 </div>